Reisyukaku/ReiNand/README.md

 You'll need armips added to your Path.
 [HERE](https://www.dropbox.com/s/ceuv2qeqp38lpah/armips.exe?dl=0) is a pre-compiled version.

-    make - Compiles for use with CakeHax/CakeBrah entry make a9lh - Compiles for use with arm9loaderhax
+    make - Compiles All. (launcher and a9lh) make launcher - Compiles CakeHax/CakeBrah payload
+    make a9lh - Compiles arm9loaderhax payload

 Copy everything in 'out' folder to SD root and run!